Tropical Conservation Semester

 Refund and Cancellation Policy

-Program tuition for students enrolled in the 2024 Tropical Conservation Semester will be refunded, less a $1000 cancellation fee, should the student choose to withdraw their enrollment from the program prior to 1 December 2023.
+Program tuition for students enrolled in the Tropical Conservation Semester will be refunded, less a $1000 cancellation fee, should the student choose to withdraw their enrollment from the program prior to 1 December of the application year.
 After that date, no refund can be given as most funds will already have been committed to in-country expenses.
 If the program is cancelled by Ceiba or the University of Wisconsin for any reason prior to that date, tuition will be refunded in full to all participants.

 Application